ruihao-li/ruihao-li.github.io/content/blog/blog-comments/index.md

 ## Update

 I just updated Congo to v2.3.0 today (July 6, 2022) and it now comes with the `showComments` support.
-See the implementation in `layouts/_default/single.html`.
-So to display the Utterances widget in your blog posts, simply provide the script in `layouts/partials/comments.html` and set the `showComments` parameter to `true` in your `config/_default/params.toml` file.
+See the implementation in `layouts/_default/single.html`, which automatically solves both of my problems mentioned above.
+So if you are using Congo v2.3.0 and above, ignore everything I said above.
+To display the Utterances widget in your blog posts, simply provide the script in `layouts/partials/comments.html` and set the `showComments` parameter to `true` in your `config/_default/params.toml` file.